Regional 2 North West

 Regional 2 North West is a level six league in the English rugby union system, with the twelve teams drawn for the most part from Lancashire, Greater Manchester, Cheshire, Merseyside and the Isle of Man with selected others from neighbouring counties.
 The other level six leagues in the Northern Division are Regional 2 North for teams in North East England and Cumbria; and Regional 2 North East for teams, predominantly, in Yorkshire.
 It was created as a product of the 2022 Adult Competition Review.

-Bowdon are the current champions and are promoted to Regional 1 North West.
+North Ribblesdale are the current champions and are promoted to Regional 1 North West.

 Structure

 The league consists of twelve teams who play the others on a home and away basis, to make a total of 22 matches each.
 The champions are promoted to Regional 1 North West and the bottom sides are relegated to Counties 1 ADM Lancashire & Cheshire.

 The results of the matches contribute points to the league as follows: